President and Chief Executive Officer

 Georgene Murray is the Director of Human Resources.
 She supports management and staff in issues related to organizational objectives and knowledge of the full range of Human Resources functional areas .
 She has over 25 years of human resources experience in the non-profit community, including 10 years with the National Trust for Historic Preservation; and 20 years with Child Trends, Inc. Georgene has a B.S. in Developmental Psychology from George Mason University, Graduate Certificate in HR Management from the University of Virginia, and is certified by the HR Certification Institute and Society for Human Resource Management as a Senior Professional in Human Resources.

-Director of Strategic Partnerships
+Senior Director of Strategic Partnerships

 Jennifer holds a B.A. in English Non-Fiction Writing & Political Science from the University of Pittsburgh, and an M.A. in International Relations and International Communication from Boston University.